Knocking at Europe's door yet on the threshold of Asia,

 Transsexuals and transvestites feel the oppression much

-discrimination.
+more visible.
 The struggle of transvestites and

 transsexuals focusing on legal issues and the right to

 work is now a main concern.
-The oppression from police
+The oppression from

-forces is overwhelming according to LGBT activists.
-They
+society is overwhelming according to LGBT activists.

-Pembe Hayat in Ankara and
+Pembe Hayat in Ankara focuses on transgender

 issues more than other LGBT associations.